Beckham, Garrett lead Browns' easy win over Jets | Devdiscourse

-Odell Beckham Jr. had a career-long, 89-yard touchdown reception, and Myles Garrett recorded three sacks as the Cleveland Browns posted a 23-3 victory over the New York Jets on Monday night at East Rutherford, N.J.
-Baker Mayfield completed 19 of 35 passes for 325 yards with one interception and the touchdown to Beckham, who had six catches for 161 yards.
+Odell Beckham Jr. had a career-long 89-yard scoring reception and Myles Garrett recorded three sacks as the Cleveland Browns posted a 23-3 victory over the New York Jets on Monday night at East Rutherford, N.J.
+Baker Mayfield completed 19 of 35 passes for 325 yards and the touchdown to Beckham, who had six catches for 161 yards.
 Beckham's big showing came at MetLife Stadium, the venue he called home for five seasons with the New York Giants before being traded to the Browns during the offseason.

-Nick Chubb added a rushing touchdown, and Austin Seibert kicked three field goals for Cleveland (1-1), which impressively rebounded from a season-opening 43-13 loss to the Tennessee Titans.
+Nick Chubb added a rushing touchdown and Austin Seibert kicked three field goals for Cleveland (1-1), which impressively rebounded from a season-opening 43-13 loss to the Tennessee Titans.
 New York (0-2) totaled 262 offensive yards without starting quarterback Sam Darnold (mononucleosis) and also lost fill-in Trevor Siemian to an injured left ankle with 7:47 left in the second quarter.
-Siemian completed 3 of 6 passes for 3 yards before exiting.
+Siemian was 3-of-6 passing for 3 yards before exiting.

-Luke Falk finished the game and went 20 of 25 for 198 yards.
-Le'Veon Bell rushed for 68 yards on 21 carries and caught 10 passes for 61 more as New York absorbed its seventh straight home setback.
+Luke Falk finished the game and completed 20 of 25 passes for 198 yards.
+Le'Veon Bell rushed for 68 yards on 21 carries and caught 10 passes for 61 more as New York suffered its seventh straight home setback.
 The Browns, who had 375 offensive yards, scored the game's first 13 points while quickly taking control.

 Seibert kicked field goals of 23 and 48 yards in the first quarter, and Chubb scored on a 19-yard run through the left side to make it 13-0 with 10:16 left in the half.
 Siemian was injured about 2 1/2 minutes later when he was hit by Garrett after throwing a deep incompletion.
 Siemian's toes pressed into the turf and his left leg twisted as he felt the brunt of the weight of his lower body plus Garrett's body weight falling on him.